dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/edit-user-account.png

-Edit the password field in the :ref:`detail panel<user-the-detail-panel>`.
+Edit the password field in the :ref:`Detail Panel<user-the-detail-panel>`.
 Enter the clear text password - DMX will hash it for you when you press "save".

 .. image:: _static/change-password.png